azer89/HelloVulkan/README.md

 ### Clustered Forward Shading

 The technique consists of two steps.
 The first step involves subdividing the view frustum into clusters.
 The next step is light culling, where it calculates lights that intersect the clusters.
-This step removes lights that are too far from a fragment, leading to reduced light iteration inside the final fragment shader.
+This step removes lights that are too far from a fragment, leading to reduced light iteration in the final fragment shader.

 Preliminary testing using a 3070M graphics card shows the technique can render a PBR Sponza scene with over 1000 dynamic lights at 60-100 FPS.
 If too many lights end up inside the view frustum, especially when zooming out, there may be a drop in frame rate, but still much faster than a naive forward shading.